 May 12-22, 2017

-This annual world-famous festival centres around Ottawa’s love affair with the tulip, with a million tulips blooming in public areas.
+The annual world-famous Canadian Tulip Festival centres around Ottawa’s love affair with the tulip, with a million tulips blooming in public areas.
 300,000 Canada 150 tulips – the official tulip of Canada’s 150th anniversary – bloom in parks throughout Ottawa and more bloom in residential areas.
-Join us for the Canadian Tulip Festival.

 May 20-September 4, 2017